 In 2014, Daniel Artal and Emilio J. de la Red found a business opportunity to integrate new technologies into quality inspection automation.
 They learned that the industry manages these duties with traditional manual labor and machine vision equipment with limited detection capabilities.
 So they founded Inndeo in 2016, and in 2018 started to work with hyperspectral imaging to detect more complex contamination problems.

 Currently, they develop and manufacture machine vision solutions for the food industry under the INSPECTRA brand.
-With their approach of selecting the most appropriate technologies to solve their customer’s quality problems and automate their production processes, they have gathered a clientele consisting of large Spanish food producers, especially in the meat sector.
+With their approach of selecting the most appropriate technologies to solve their customer’s quality challenges and automate their production processes, they have gathered a clientele consisting of large Spanish food producers, especially in the meat sector.

 Replacing manual labor and old equipment with sensor fusion

-Advancing from detecting defects and contamination to quality parameters
+From advanced contamination detection to quality parameters

 The main challenge was to choose the most suitable vision technology for each of their equipment to capture and process the images online.